simao-ferreira/dotfiles/i3/README.md

 Steam Play, available through `proton` uses an internal version of `wine` with some special tweaks provided by valve.
 Enable `steam-beta` and `Steam Play` on steam settings.

+Bumblebee *auto-magically* detects the necessity to use Nvidia graphics.
+When necessary it's possible to define in steam which games run from start with nvidia, Set up a variable in the environment `sudo sh -c 'echo OPTIMUS_PREFIX=\"primusrun\" >> /etc/environment'`.
+Logout and login the desktop sessions.
+Then in steam client select the game from the library page, right-click, and select properties.
+Click the SET LAUNCH OPTIONS button and specify `$OPTIMUS_PREFIX %command%`for the command line.

 For GOG games, download the `.sh` file and run it `sh <game-name.sh>`

 Bumblebee drivers should kick in when necessary, if not, it's possible to run `primusrun <game-name>`, however this will use different config settings [in /usr/shared][todo]